IPL 2022, MI vs CSK: From Rohit and Ishan’s wickets to Chennai’s chances, a not-so-classic powerplay

 Fifth over

 A four and five dot balls on paper.
 But in reality, another over that should have really hurt Mumbai Indians instead CSK were left wondering ‘what if’ as Tilak Varma was put down by DJ Bravo at slip.
 Choudhary could have easily had four wickets in a dream opening spell.
+And eventually, that dropped catch proved costly for Chennai.
 MI 31/3 after five overs.

 Sixth over